martinfrances107/rust_d3_geo/README.md

 [www.d3indepth.com/geographic/](https://www.d3indepth.com/geographic/)

+The javascript version compromises by using a low resolution map.
+Here no such compromise is required.

 This globe is rendered to a HTML CANVAS element.

 For performance reasons this example is best viewed by running "cargo build" and then "cargo serve" which compiles the rust code using the --release flag.